Stroh Brewery Company: Growth and expansion

 Upon Julius Stroh's death in 1939, his son Gari Stroh assumed the presidency.
 Gari's brother John succeeded him in 1950 and became Stroh's chairman in 1967.
 Gari's son Peter, who had joined the company following his graduation from Princeton University in 1951, became president in 1968.

 In 1964, the company made its first move toward expansion when it bought the Goebel Brewing Company, a rival across the street.
 The company had decided it could no longer compete as a local brewer and was about to move into the national scene.
 One reason was a costly statewide strike in 1958 that halted Michigan beer production and allowed national brands to gain a foothold.
 When Peter Stroh took over the company in 1968, it still had not regained the market share lost in the strike ten years earlier.

 Stroh ended a 40-year relationship with a local advertising agency for a large national agency and began targeting the larger national market.
 Led by creative director Murray Page, Stroh's came up with the slogan "The One Beer...", and by 1971, Stroh Brewery had moved from 15th to 13th place nationally.
 In 1972, it entered the top 10 for the first time.
 A year later it hit eighth place.
-Peter Stroh's willingness to depart from years of tradition introduced Stroh's to new markets, but the changes were hard to swallow for many Stroh's fans and employees.
+Peter Stroh's willingness to depart from years of tradition introduced Stroh's to new markets, but the changes were hard to swallow for many of Stroh's fans and employees.
 Stroh broke the company's tradition of family management and recruited managers from companies such as Procter & Gamble and PepsiCo.
 He also introduced a light beer, Stroh Light.